authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 As email has evolved over the past three decades, it is no longer a medium of merely exchanging text, but of enabling people to build rich experiences on top of it.
-BIMI provides both an incentive for brands to send email more securely because the desired behavior - a visual imprint in the inbox - first requires DMARC adoption.
+BIMI provides an incentive for brands to send email more securely because the desired behavior - a visual imprint in the inbox - first requires DMARC adoption.